Tackling tax dodging: the UN Tax Convention

 At a minimum, it could introduce financial transparency measures that make it easier to spot tax dodging – such as publishing where companies are making profits and paying taxes, and who owns and profits from those companies.

-But the draft texts suggest the potential to go much further: wealth taxes on the super-rich, minimum tax rates for multinational companies, and carbon taxes to make big polluters pay for their climate-wrecking emissions.
+But there are proposals on the table that go much further: wealth taxes on the super-rich, minimum tax rates for multinational companies, and carbon taxes to make big polluters pay for their climate-wrecking emissions.

 Crucially, the UN Tax Convention will be binding upon its signatories.
 And with the vast majority of countries backing it, that means any company operating in one of those countries could be taxed in line with the Convention.